bordoley/reactive-js/packages/scheduler/docs/interfaces/schedulercontinuationlike.md

 `shouldYield?` | undefined &#124; function | An optional function that should be periodically checked when defined.
 If `shouldYield` returns true the continuation should return, yielding control back to the scheduler.  |

 **Returns:** *[SchedulerContinuationLike](schedulercontinuationlike.md) | void*

+either a continuation to be scheduled in the future or void if the work is done.